datastax/nodejs-driver/doc/features/query-timestamps/README.md

 ### Using a timestamp generator

-When using Apache Cassandra 2.1+ or DataStax Enterprise 4.7+, it's possible to send the operation timestamp in the request.
-Starting from version 3.2 of the Node.js driver, the driver uses [`MonotonicTimestampGenerator`][mtg] by default to generate the request timestamps.
+The operation timestamp can be sent as part of the request.
+The driver uses [`MonotonicTimestampGenerator`][mtg] by default to generate the request timestamps.

 You can provide a different generator when creating the `Client` instance: